 Almonds: Any nut or seed will work in place of almonds.
 Other options include pistachios, cashews, or sunflower seeds.
 You can also do a combination of nuts and seeds.

-White Chocolate Chips: I selected these because of the season and feeling I wanted to create.
+White Chocolate Chips: I selected these because of the season and the feeling I wanted to create.
 However, any chocolate chip would work, or you could omit the chocolate for less sugar.
 I also use vegan white chocolate chips.

 Maple Syrup: I recommend going with the best maple syrup you can afford or what you have on hand.
 I had inexpensive maple syrup in the pantry, which I used.
-The recipe still tasted great; it just was more processed than I would prefer.
+The recipe tasted great; it was more processed than I would prefer.

 Coating with Chocolate vs. Mixing with Chocolate

-I made this granola two different ways.
+I made this granola in two different ways.
 The first was coating the granola with white chocolate, and the other was mixing in the white chocolate.
 I find they both taste great; it just depends on your personal preference.

 Mix-Ins and Toppings